GIVING YOU A VOICE

 Learner Surveys – we may text or email you a link to questionnaires which you can take online from your phone or a computer.

 Learner Forums – are held monthly where you can give us your views on a wide range of issues.
-If you are in a center this will be in a group with other learners; if you are an apprentice you can join a video meeting from your phone or computer.
+If you are in a centre this will be in a group with other learners.
+If you are an apprentice you can join a video meeting from your phone or computer.
 There are no elections or boring meetings, everyone gets the chance to have their voice heard.